Journal Policies

 Open Access Policy

 The "Journal of Public and Municipal Administration" adheres to the principles of the Budapest Open Access Initiative (BOAI) and is a fully open-access journal (diamond/platinum OA).
-All articles are freely available to readers (from the first issue) immediately upon publication under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+All the articles are freely available to readers (from the first issue) immediately after publication under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 Until December 2024 (inclusive), the journal used the CC BY-NC-SA license.

 Copyright